FlyingGyroscope/IntroTo3DPrinting/README.md

 This is a training guide for students learning to use 3D printers in a classroom setting.
 It assumes that a teacher is responsible for setting up, managing, and troubleshooting the 3D printer, so those topics are not covered in detail.

+I shared a number of designs referenced in examples.
+You can download them in the [3D Models folder](3D_Models).

 If you need more help, start with documentation and support from the manufacturer.
 There are also plenty of free guides and YouTube tutorials.
 - [Basics of 3D printing](https://www.prusa3d.com/page/basics-of-3d-printing-with-josef-prusa_490/) by Josef Prusa.
 - [Ellis' Print Tuning Guide](https://ellis3dp.com/Print-Tuning-Guide/).